Colston's Primary School Governors

 Governors undertake a programme of monitoring as part of holding the school’s management to account.
 This is dictated by the priority areas set out in the school development plan for the year.

-Dictated by the priority areas outlined in the annual school development plan, Link governors are appointed for each area and work with the corresponding lead teachers.
+Link governors are appointed for each area and work with the corresponding lead teachers.

 Monitoring can take several forms including talking to children about a particular aspect of their work, classroom visits, attending assemblies, book sampling, or simply meeting with staff for an update.